vmkdaily/The-Writers-Block/How to telegraf to the max for vsphere stats (on ubuntu).md

   http://yourserver:3000
 ```

 > The default port for Grafana is `3000`.
-YoU can optionally change that in the grafana config file, typically at `/etc/grafana/grafana.ini`.
-To determine your config file being used, `sudo systemctl status grafana-server` will show that detail.
+You can optionally change that in the grafana config file, typically at `/etc/grafana/grafana.ini`.
+To determine your config file location, `sudo systemctl status grafana-server`.

 ## Manual Steps from client - Install graphs
 You'll want the following chart IDs which can be downloaded right from your Grafana instance.
 Use a browser to login to your deployment, and then click `Import`; Next, simply enter each of the following Chart IDs to add these excellent community vSphere charts: